sissyliberation/nlpclass-fall2013/site/syllabus.md

 ## Exams and Assignments

-There will be one mid-term exam and one final exam.
+There will be one midterm exam and one final exam.
 The midterm will consist of the material covered in the first half of the class, and the final will consist of material primarily from the second half.

 Assignments will be updated on this website.
-A *tentative* schedule for the entire semester is posted on the [schedule]({{ root.page }}schedule.html) page.
-The planned schedule, readings, and assignments will change as the course progresses.
-Assignments will be visible on this website ahead of when they are assigned, but they will be updated and refined up to the date that they are officially assigned.
+Assignments may be visible on this website ahead of when they are assigned, but they are all subject to change up to the date that they are officially assigned.

 Programming assignments must be completed in Scala.